 Silver State Kennel has been dedicated to maintaining our operation as a good neighbor.
 To that end we replaced all outdoor kennels with indoor/outdoor kennels so the dogs are inside at night and noise is mitigated.
 We intend to continue our good neighbor philosophy, without compromising our current operations, employees and business.
 Thank you for your consideration of the above conditions.

-Carolyn Goll

-Joe Reinhardt

-Owner Co-ov

-Co-owner
+Carolyn Goll Joe Reinhardt Owner Co-owner Silver State Kennel Silver State Kennel

-North Valleys CAB

-Roger Pelham, MPA, W.C.
+Cc: North Valleys CAB Roger Pelham, MPA, W.C.
 Senior Planner